KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

 ## 👑 KeyboardKit Pro

-[KeyboardKit Pro][Pro] unlocks a localized ``CalloutActionProvider`` for every locale in your license, and automatically injects them into the ``StandardCalloutActionProvider``.

-You can access all localized providers in your license, or any specific provider, like this:
+[KeyboardKit Pro][Pro] unlocks a localized ``CalloutActionProvider`` for every locale in your license, and automatically injects them into the ``Callouts/StandardActionProvider``.
+You can access all localized providers in your license like this:

 ```swift
 let providers = License.current.localizedCalloutActionProviders